DoESLiverpool/what-does-health-look-like/stretchsensor/Instructions.md

 ![IMG_3145.jpg](IMG_3145.jpg)

-Connect a 100ohm resistor between Pin 0 and GND using the M3 bolts (as you did with the pressure sensor)
+Connect a 100ohm resistor between Pin 0 and GND and the long wires to your sensor between Pin 0 and 3V using the M3 bolts (as you did with the pressure sensor)

 ![IMG_3146.jpg](IMG_3146.jpg)